liferay/liferay-docs/userGuide/en/chapters/09-using-web-forms-and-dynamic-data-lists.markdown

 content can be brought to bear in list templates.
-With the full power of Velocity templates at your fingertips, you have easy access to all the data in the list, as well as the full complement of helper methods and the Alloy UI Javascript library to make easy work of dynamic displays.
+With the full power of Velocity templates at your fingertips, you have easy access to all the data in the list, as well as the full complement of helper methods and the Alloy UI JavaScript library to make easy work of dynamic displays.

 If you're not a Listie, and you happen to be deploying custom lists in an environment that requires approval from other users, then it's not enough to